istio-ecosystem/sail-operator/docs/README.md

       istiod-default-v1-21-2-7c4f4674c5-4g7n7   1/1     Running   0          6m9s
     ```

-12. Confirm the proxy sidecar version remains the same:
+11. Confirm the proxy sidecar version remains the same:

     ```bash
-    $ kubectl get pod -n bookinfo -l app=details -o yaml | yq '.items[].spec.containers[].image'
-      docker.io/istio/examples-bookinfo-details-v1:1.19.1
-      docker.io/istio/proxyv2:1.21.0
+    istioctl proxy-status
     ```
+The column `VERSION` should still match the old control plane version.

-13. Change the label of the `bookinfo` namespace
+12. Change the label of the `bookinfo` namespace to use the new revision

     ```bash
     kubectl label namespace bookinfo istio.io/rev=default-v1-21-2 --overwrite
     ```

-The control plane used by the pods will be updated to the new version only after all workloads are moved to the new revision, and this will happen after the pods are restarted.
+The injected version by the control plane will not change immediately.
+Only will be changed after the pods are restarted, this will trigger the sidecar injection with the new version.

-14. Delete all the pods in the `bookinfo` namespace
+13. Delete all the pods in the `bookinfo` namespace

     ```bash
-    kubectl delete pods --all -n bookinfo
+    kubectl rollout restart deployment -n bookinfo
     ```

-15. Confirm the new version is used in the sidecars
+14. Confirm the new version is used in the sidecars

     ```bash
-    kubectl get pod -n bookinfo -l app=details -o yaml | yq '.items[].spec.containers[].image' docker.io/istio/examples-bookinfo-details-v1:1.19.1
-    docker.io/istio/proxyv2:1.21.2
+    istioctl proxy-status
     ```
+The column `VERSION` should match the updated control plane version.

-16. Confirm the old control plane deletion
+15. Confirm the old control plane deletion
+The old control plane will be deleted after the grace period specified in the `Istio` resource `Istio.spec.updateStrategy.inactiveRevisionDeletionGracePeriodSeconds`.
     ```bash
-    kubectl get pods -n istio-system
+    $ kubectl get pods -n istio-system
     NAME                                      READY   STATUS    RESTARTS   AGE
     istiod-default-v1-21-2-7c4f4674c5-4g7n7   1/1     Running   0          94m
     ```

-17. Confirm the old revision deletion
+16. Confirm the old revision deletion
+The old revision will be deleted after the grace period specified in the `Istio` resource `Istio.spec.updateStrategy.inactiveRevisionDeletionGracePeriodSeconds`.
     ```bash
-    kubectl get istiorevision -n istio-system
+    $ kubectl get istiorevision -n istio-system
     NAME              READY   STATUS    IN USE   VERSION   AGE default-v1-21-2   True    Healthy   True     v1.21.2   94m
     ```